kevinsogo/compgen/readme_src/README_TEMPLATE.md

 # Setup instructions

+Run this:

 ```
 bash install.sh
 ```

 The last line printed should be `DONE`.
+This sets up most of it.

 Also, add the `scripts/` folder to your `$PATH` variable so you can run the scripts anywhere.
 One way to do this would be to add the following line at the end of `~/.profile`: